Canon M6 vs Olympus E-M10 II

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More modern: Is somewhat more recent (announced 1 year and 5 months after the E-M10 II).

-Advantages of the Olympus OM-D E-M10 Mark II:
+Arguments in favor of the Olympus OM-D E-M10 Mark II:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More heavily discounted: Has been on the market for longer (launched in August 2015).

 If the count of individual advantages (bullet points above) is taken as a guide, the M6 is the clear winner of the match-up (14 : 6 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.